-Students involved: T. Kuts, K. Kuts, Marsh, Lohmann, Garrett, Dautovic, Okotie-Oyekan, Challenor, Menendez, Christie, Pettie, Greaney
+Students involved: Smith, T. Kuts, K. Kuts, Marsh, Lohmann, Garrett, Dautovic, Okotie-Oyekan, Challenor, Menendez, Christie, Pettie, Greaney

 Manuscripts: Hollibaugh et al. (in review); Rasmussen et al. 2021; Damashek, Tolar et al. 2019; Damashek & Francis 2018; Damashek et al. 2017; Damashek et al. 2016; Smith et al. 2016; Damashek et al. 2015

 2.)
 Determining the role of dissolved organic N (DON) in nitrification.